Amédé Ardoin

-Amédé Ardoin (March 11, 1898 – November 3, 1942) was an American Creole musician, known for his high singing voice and virtuosity on the Cajun accordion.
-He is credited by Louisiana music scholars with laying the groundwork for both Creole and Cajun music in the early 20th century, and wrote several songs now regarded as Cajun and zydeco standards.
+Amédé Ardoin (March 11, 1898 – November 3, 1942) was an American musician, known for his high singing voice and virtuosity on German-made one-row diatonic button accordions.

+He is credited by Louisiana music scholars with laying the groundwork in the early 20th century for both Creole and Cajun music.
+He wrote several songs now regarded as Cajun and zydeco standards.
+His music and playing greatly inspired post-World War II Cajun accordion makers such as Marc Savoy.

 Early life and career

 Ardoin was born near Basile in Evangeline Parish, Louisiana a descendant of both enslaved and free people.
-Ardoin spoke only Cajun French and did not speak English, as did most people in the Cajun Country.
+Ardoin spoke only Cajun French and did not speak English, as was then common for most people in Cajun Country.
 Developing his musical talents in preference to undertaking farm work, he played at dances, often for Cajun audiences, with fiddle players Alphonse LaFleur and Douglas Bellard.
+Adam Fontenot, father of fiddler Canray Fontenot, was an early musical influence.
 He moved around the area frequently, settling at one point near Chataignier, where he met Cajun fiddle player Dennis McGee.
 They established a more regular musical partnership, playing at local house parties, sometimes attended by Ardoin's young cousin, Alphonse "Bois Sec" Ardoin.

 Ardoin and McGee were among the first artists to record the music of the Acadiana region of Louisiana.
 On December 9, 1929, they recorded six songs for Columbia Records in New Orleans.
 They made further recordings together in New Orleans in 1930, and in San Antonio, Texas, in August 1934.
 Ardoin also made solo recordings in New York City in December 1934.
 The recordings were issued on various labels, including Brunswick, Vocalion, Decca, Melotone and Bluebird.
 In all, thirty-four recordings with Ardoin playing accordion are known to exist.

 His recordings and performances became popular throughout southern Louisiana.
 In the late 1930s, he played regularly in Eunice, Louisiana with fiddle player Sady Courville, but the two did not record together.
 Ardoin's music combined "European song forms and African rhythmic approaches such as swing and syncopation...
 [He] personified this cultural blend and enhanced its development through his deft technique and his ability to improvise.
 Ardoin was a lively, inventive accordionist who could keep a crowd dancing while playing alone.
 He was also a soulful singer whose emotional style made dramatic use of elongated, high-pitched notes."